 Presentation

-Anglers are going to want a rod that’s going to get their flies exactly where they need it.
+Anglers will want a rod that will get their flies exactly where they need it.
 The Diamond range is one of those rods.
-Throw heavy streamers to opposite sides of the bank or drop in a size 22 dry fly into a small seam.
-Whatever you want to do, you can.
-That’s rare for an intermediate-level fly rod.
+Throw heavy streamers to opposite sides of the bank or drop a size 22 dry fly into a small seam.
+Whatever you want to do, you can, and that’s rare for an intermediate-level fly rod.
 The main upgrade you usually get in medium-level rods is power.
-However, with this fly rod, it’s the ability to present flies that’s the main improvement!
+However, with this fly rod, the ability to present flies is the main improvement!

 Warranty

-Feel free to fish this rod as hard as you would like knowing that you’re going to be protected.
+Feel free to fish this rod as hard as you would like, knowing that you will be protected.

 Casting Accuracy

-In terms of casting accuracy, you won’t find many weaknesses with the Diamond fly rod Series.
+You won’t find many weaknesses with the Diamond regarding casting accuracy.
 Within 30 feet, you can pick any spot you want.
 You start to feel the higher quality of this rod show up in those tight scenarios when you aren’t quite sure how the rod will perform.

 You can cast within inches of where you would like with this rod at shorter distances.
-If you need to cast right along a downed tree or drift into a pocket behind a rock, you’ll be good.
+You’ll be good if you need to cast right along a downed tree or drift into a pocket behind a rock.

-As with many rods, it takes time to learn them and the short casts don’t come as easily as many anglers would like.
+As with many rods, it takes time to learn them, and the short casts don’t come as easily as many anglers would like.
 With this rod, it feels as if you’ve been casting the rod your entire life.
-The learning curve is super fast, casting accurately and good distances can be done in just a few minutes and you’ll have a great understanding.
+The learning curve is super fast; casting accurately and at good distances can be done in just a few minutes, and you’ll have a great understanding.

 For longer-distance casting, you’ll also be pleased.
-Again, this rod is good at everything, but not perfect.
+Again, this rod is good at everything but not perfect.
 If you’re casting the Denny Rickards rod, you’ll have even better longer casts.
-It’s a fast-action rod and meant for still water, so you can really let loose.
+It’s a fast-action rod meant for still water, so you can let loose.

 With the regular version of the diamond, the long casts are still quite productive.
 You can be sitting on a drift boat needing to let a cast loose or along the shore of a large river pursuing some fair-sized fish.

 You’re easily able to make upwards of 70-foot casts with this rod.
-You likely don’t have to make these casts too often, but you have it in your arsenal if you need it.
+You likely don’t have to make these casts too often, but you have it in your arsenal if needed.

 Snowbee Diamond – Is It Worth Buying?

-This Diamond Fly rod is going to step up to all the challenges you put in its way.
-If you’re fishing on a day when the conditions are tough, you don’t have to worry about what this rod is going to do.
-It’s going to allow you to brave the wind, rain, or heat.
+This Diamond Fly rod will step up to all the challenges you put in its way.
+If you’re fishing on a day when the conditions are tough, you don’t have to worry about what this rod will do.
+It will allow you to brave the wind, rain, or heat.

-When you first try a rod, there are occasionally times when you just know it’s good.
+When you first try a rod, there are occasionally times when you know it’s good.
 That’s what happens when you first start casting the diamond.
 It just feels familiar and high quality.
 Plus, it doesn’t hurt that this rod looks great.
 A nice forest green colour with the awesome wood-patterned reel seat is special.
-It’s not something you find very often in the world of fly fishing.
+It’s not something you find very often in fly fishing equipment.

 Final Thoughts